 What are major forms of financing for my ECS business?

-- Government grants and programs
+- Public grants and funding programs:

 - Incubators or accelerators